What are Age Spots?

 Age spots are flat tan, black or brown spots, which vary in size and usually appear on the face, hands, shoulders and arms.
 Age spots are primarily caused by years of exposure to ultraviolet light from the sun; skin damage in the past will increase the likelihood of the development of age spots.
 Although age spots can look like cancerous growths, they are actually harmless and mostly require treatment for cosmetic reasons.

-The best solution to minimise the appearance of age spots is to speak to an experienced dermatologist, such as Dr Firas Al-Niaimi.
-Dr Al-Niaimi will advise you on the best treatment for your skin; common procedures will include laser treatments and chemical peels.
+The best solution to minimise the appearance of age spots is to speak to an experienced dermatologist, such as Professor Firas Al-Niaimi.
+Professor Al-Niaimi will advise you on the best treatment for your skin; common procedures will include laser treatments and chemical peels.